 Leg sweep is a technique that can be utilized right after catching an opponent's kick to swiftly throw him on the ground.
 Leg sweep is a great defensive technique that can be used against a slow kicker or a fighter that telegraphs his kicks.

 It may be also used from the clinch which is a technique unique to Muay Thai.
 In the latter scenario, you can plan a sweep and work inside the clinch to create an opportunity for a successful sweep.

 A flying knee is one of the most spectacular Muay Thai moves, especially when it lands cleanly on your opponent's chin.
 In general flying knee is very similar to a straight knee technique.
-To deliver a flying knee you have to use your supporting leg to spring off the ground and jump in the air towards your opponent.
+To deliver a flying knee you have to use your supporting leg to spring off the ground and jump in the air toward your opponent.

 There is a great chance of a spectacular KO when your knee hits the chin of your opponent.
-If you miss you will have to be prepared for a counter-attack from your opponent.
-That's because you are going to be vulnerable to counter strikes right after you land on the ground.
+If you miss your strike, you will have to be prepared for a counter-attack from your opponent.
+That's because you are going to be vulnerable the moment you land on the ground.